What looks like mouse poop but isn’t

 Identifying a Mouse Infestation

-Signs of a rodent problem include chew marks, shredded paper, and a distinct urine odor.
+Other signs of a rodent problem include chew marks, shredded paper, and a distinct urine odor.

 Chew Marks and Shredded Paper